 14.5km / 4 - 4.5 hours

-Explore the gritstone escarpment of Stanage and enjoy views over Kinder Scout with this classic nine-mile Peak District walk.
-The route starts in the quaint village of Hathersage, before passing North Lees Hall, a building surrounded by history and literary connections.
-The manor inspired the home of Mr Rochester in Charlotte Brontë's famous novel, Jane Eyre.
+This classic is undoubtedly one of the all time best Peak District walks.
+Explore the gritstone escarpment of Stanage and enjoy views over Kinder Scout with this classic nine-miler.
+The route starts in the village of Hathersage, and takes you up past North Lees Hall, a building which inspired the home of Mr Rochester in Charlotte Brontë's famous novel, Jane Eyre.

-The more adventurous walkers may want to explore Robin Hood's Cave that is near this walking route.
-A short crawl/scramble will bring you to a cave hidden halfway up the cliff face.
+The more adventurous walkers may want to explore Robin Hood's Cave, a cavern carved out of the cliff of Stanage Edge which offers amazing views over a large swathe of the Peak District.
+A short crawl/scramble will bring you to the cave, hidden halfway up the cliff face.
 It opens up to reward you with beautiful views of the landscape.
-This cave has no signposts, so take a map to check that you're in the right place!
+This cave has no signposts, but it is marked on Google Maps.
+Just make sure you tread carefully.

 Find out more about the Hathersage to Stanage Edge walk with our full route guide.